Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Security features

-The design of the station will integrate measures to provide safety and security for passengers using the station, from early morning to late at night.
+The station will include safety and security features for passengers using the station, from early morning to late at night.
 These include:

 • CCTV operating at all times